aws-samples/ec2-lamp-server/README.md

 - `installApp`#: option to install WordPress or Moodle.
 If selected, template will create MySQL/MariaDB database and user, and download installation files.
 Default is `None`.

-*#After stack has been provisioned, open a browser to continue [WordPress](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#step-5-run-the-install-script) or [Moodle](https://docs.moodle.org/500/en/Installing_Moodle#Web_based_installer) web based installation.
-To retrieve database name, user and password, connect to EC2 instance and run `sudo cat /home/ec2-user/database-credentials` (AL2023) or `sudo cat /home/ubuntu/database-credentials` (Ubuntu) *
+*#After stack has been provisioned, open a browser to continue [WordPress](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#step-5-run-the-install-script) or [Moodle](https://docs.moodle.org/500/en/Installing_Moodle#Web_based_installer) installation.
+To retrieve database name, user and password, connect to EC2 instance and run `sudo cat /home/ec2-user/database-credentials` (AL2023) or `sudo cat /home/ubuntu/database-credentials` (Ubuntu)*

 Others
 - `installDocker` (optional):  install [Docker Engine](https://docs.docker.com/engine/) (also known as Docker CE) from [Docker repository](https://download.docker.com/) or Linux OS package repository.
 Default is `No`